Weizehui0608/MSMPDSP-ADP/README.md

 Each main-experiment configuration is averaged over 10 independent test instances.
 Project arrivals follow a Bernoulli process (probability 0.5); durations are integers in [1, 7] sampled at arrival and held fixed; skill efficiencies are integers in [1, 10].

-## Citation

-If you use this data, please cite the paper above.

 ## Contact